priyansh19/Docker-Labs/README.md

 <p align="center">
  <img width="336" height="270" src="Images/geektechstuff_docker.png">
 </p>

 # Fun-With-Docker:

-This is the beginning of learning Docker and K8s.
+This is the beginning of learning Docker from basics.

 **Docker** is a tool which is used to automate the deployments of an application in lightweight containers so that application can work efficiently in different environments